GUNNER2K/Vision_Transformers-For-Brain-tumor-classification./Readme.md

 ## 🧩 Overview

 This project focuses on building a Vision Transformer model from scratch to classify brain tumors into their respective categories using MRI images.
 The goal is to explore transformer-based models in medical imaging and compare their performance with traditional CNNs.
+Two approaches are implemented: Making ViT's from scratch and using pretrained weights.

 ---